philipeleandro/philipeleandro/README.md

 ### Hi there 👋 I'm Philipe Leandro.
-- Looking for new paths and ruby student.
+- I'm a ruby student.

 ### 👨🏻‍💻 About Me